What is The Double Opt-In Email Introduction

 - You are tight: If you are buddy buddy with someone, you don’t have that much to lose by making intros.
 They’ll just say ‘WTF dude?’, a few times before they get bored if you make sucky ones.
 But you know them well enough to know what is gold and what is wood in the first place.
 Co-workers are another good example.
 They aren’t going to make intros that don’t make sense, right?
 A lot of my friends that make intros are not junior (shit, I’m getting old…), so when they make intros they are pretty much always awesome.

 It’s simple, just make “Double Opt-In Email Introductions” as standard.
-It makes some operational overhead for you, but it mitigates down side risk for you.
-Final thing to note, don’t make too many dodgy double blind offers; your contact still has to say no to you.
+It makes some operational overhead for you, but it mitigates downside risk for you.
+The final thing to note, don’t make too many dodgy double opt-in offers; your contact still has to say no to you.